BigBird7827/ST-Trivia/README.md

 This quiz draws from a database of 385 questions.
 Each question is displayed with four (4) possible answers, only one of which is correct.
 Each question is presented with a Catagory and a Description which will guide the player in answering the question.
-When the player answers a question, they will immediately be informed as to whether the question was answerd corectly or incorrectly.
+When the player answers a question, they will immediately be informed as to whether the question was answerd correctly or incorrectly.
 They will also be provided with the correct answer and a narrative about the correct answer.

 Once the exam is over (all questions have been answered), the player will be informed whether or not they passed and the percentage